 - starter and leaver dates if applicable

-You need to include the details of all employees you pay, including those who earn below the NICs Lower Earnings Limit (LEL), for example students.
-You no longer submit end-of-year forms P35 and P14 and the starter and leaver process is simplified.
-You continue to give your employee a form P45 (employee parts) when they leave but you no longer send forms P45 (part 1) or P46 to HMRC.
-Instead you must report all starter and leaver information via the RTI systems in your payroll software each time you pay someone.
+You need to include the details of all employees you pay, including those who earn below the NICs Lower Earnings Limit (LEL), for example students or temporary staff.
+You no longer submit any end-of-year forms and the starter and leaver process has also been simplified.
+You continue to give your employee a form P45 when they leave but you are no longer required to send part 1 of the P45 or a P46 to HMRC.
+Instead you must report all starter and leaver information via the RTI systems in your payroll software.

 If you do not comply fully with RTI then HMRC will charge penalties.
 Alternatively, we offer a monthly payroll processing service (dealing with all RTI submissions) from £28 plus VAT per month, we provide you with the payslips and the amount of PAYE/NI to pay each month.
 Please let us know if you would like to discuss this further.

-As all payrolls are operated using the RTI system, the deadline for filing the end of year declaration is 19th April 2019.
+For all payrolls operating under RTI, the deadline for filing any end of year adjustments is 19th April 2020.

-From April 2016 incorporated companies are excluded from receiving the allowance where the only employee earning over the secondary threshold is a director.
-Incorporated companies with two or more directors earning over the secondary threshold or any number of employees earning over the secondary threshold are able to claim this allowance.
+Incorporated companies are excluded from receiving the allowance where the only employee earning over the secondary threshold is a director.
+Incorporated companies with two or more directors earning over the secondary threshold or any number of other employees earning over the secondary threshold are able to claim this allowance.